 Instead of living and working in your own world all of the time, take some time to appreciate all of the creative work around you.
 Don’t look at your competitors.
 Read and watch something creative or expressive that has nothing to do what you do.
 Scroll through TV shows you never thought you would watch, a website you never thought you read, or an Instagram account you never thought you’d follow.

-9. Always have an escape plan
+9. Always make an escape, temporarily

 Vacation days and paid time off are there for a reason.
 If you work for a company, use them.
 If you’re self-employed, make sure you fit some in your schedule.
 While your natural tendencies might be: go, go, go, but if you’re not seeing results, you’re just foolishly overworking yourself.
 Take time away, completely away, then get back in the saddle and ride.
+One of my biggest mistakes early in my career was not taking my vacation days, not only did I leave money on the table, but I burnt myself out.

-10. Keep your emotions in check
+10. Be mindful of your emotions

 Inspiration can come at any moment and during any state of emotion, but it can only flourish in a positive one.
 When you’re feeling negative, it’s important to try and spin it into the other direction.
 Imagine being on a scale.
 While it’s almost impossible to be 100% positive all the time, you can at least try and lean that way.
 Must read: My daily attitude readjustment project.
+Also must read: How to avoid a negativity spiral